-With over 7000 calls received the centre a year, each year we give advice to concerned members of the public concerning all sorts of British wildlife.
+With over 7000 calls received at the centre last year, each year we give advice to concerned members of the public concerning all sorts of British wildlife.

 We decided to put the most common issues on our website along with some advice on how to tackle them yourselves, before making a call or visit to the centre.
 However, if you are ever unsure of the situation please phone us before acting!

 If you would like to keep a basic rescue kit in your home or car incase you come across a casualty these are the things to find;

 - A medium sized cardboard box - Big enough for small mammals but small enough for fledgling birds who may slide around in large boxes!

 - A few old towels - to line the box and provide bedding for the casualty.